 Commercial publishers and other for-profit entities are working with UCF to offer students discounts on educational content and/or courseware solutions.
 Currently, the initiative is focusing on implementing an inclusive access program through the UCF Bookstore called First Day.

 “Open Educational Resources are teaching, learning, and research materials that reside in the public domain or have been released under an open license that permits no-cost access, use, adaption, and redistribution by others with no or limited restrictions.” (cf. Hewlett Foundation, OER Defined)

 The UCF Libraries are working with faculty to identify library eBooks available as one·to·one replacements of course texts and resources.
 The library will check for eBook candidates that allow unlimited users and offer favorable digital rights management (DRM).

 Contact your Subject or Campus Librarian for more information.

 The Affordability Counts program, managed by Florida International University (FIU), was created as a direct response to the increasing costs of textbooks in higher education.
 FIU Online’s team established the initiative to recognize faculty who actively make changes to their courses in an effort to advance course material affordability across state universities and colleges.

 Textbook Reporting Requirement

 During the State of Florida’s 2016 Legislative Session, House Bill 7019 was passed, amending Section 1004.085.
 It requires universities to post lists of required and recommended textbooks and instructional materials for at least 95 percent of all course sections at least 45 days before the start of classes for each term.

-Detailed information for faculty can be found on the Division of Student Learning and Academic Success’ Textbook Adoption page.
+Detailed information for faculty can be found on the UCF’s Textbook Adoption page.